SreenijaKurra/Flight-Strike-Analysis-II/README.md

 If I am bored of thinking ideas for more git repos, I will complete writing this analysis.
 For now this is all I have...

+If you ask what's the point of this dashboard, it is not impactful to take the insights seriously from past data.
+We need new informaiton and many mnore parameters such as usual flight trajectories and bird breeding seasons.

 <!DOCTYPE html>
 <html lang="en">